Personal Information Your Child Must Know

 We all know our children need to know their phone number, but these days most people have a home phone number, a work number and a cell number.

-You have to decide whether to teach her all your phone numbers or only one.
+You have to decide whether to teach them all your phone numbers or only one.

 I was afraid my son would be confused if I taught him more than one number.
 I chose to teach him my cell number since I always have that phone with me.
 I wanted him to be able to reach me whether or not I am home.

-I also recommend teaching her her mother’s name and father’s name.
-If she ever gets lost, it would be extremely helpful if she could recite or write her parents’ names.
+I also recommend teaching their mother’s name and father’s name.
+If they ever get lost, it would be extremely helpful if they could recite or write their parents’ names.

 But you should think about your own situation and decide if that’s important enough to teach it to your child.